boaznire/MY-bash-shell-scripts/README.md

 # MY-bash-shell-scripts
-personal implementation and first version of UBUNTU opening loging spript In order to get the scripts results in order you will need to run multipescripts.sh which will run the main script statistics.sh
+personal implementation and my first version of UBUNTU opening loging spript presents a basic information about our linux system sudited for Debian and Ubuntu
+In order to get the scripts results you will need to run multipescripts.sh which will run the main script statistics.sh